luisquintanilla/mlnet-workshop/labs/07-mlops.md

         }
 ```

-With the `Initialize` method setup, we are ready to start implementing our tests.
+With the `Initialize` method set up, we are ready to start implementing our tests.
 Let us complete two together, and let us then see if you are able to implement the other two yourself.

 To verify a valid year range and that we don't have any negative prices in our dataset we can implement `VerifyValidPrice()` and `VerifyValidYear()` as follows: